wangpengtai/docker/docs/build.md

 Building these images is done through GitLab CI.
 By default triggering a CI build will use the latest upstream gitlab master, and build both gitlab-ce and gitlab-ee versions.

-For tagging specific versions of GitLab, the CI pipeline is triggered from the gitla-ce and gitlab-ee repos when tagged, and those repos pass along the tag information to inform this project what GitLab versions to build.
+For tagging specific versions of GitLab as part of our regular automated release process, the CI pipeline is triggered from the gitla-ce and gitlab-ee repos when tagged, and those repos pass along the ref information to inform this project what GitLab versions to build.

 ## Manually triggering the pipeline for a reference

-If manual run of the pipeline needs to be done in order to build/rebuild a particular ref of GitLab, the build needs to be triggered with the following variables:
+If manual run of the pipeline needs to be done in order to build/rebuild a particular ref of GitLab, the build needs to be triggered in this repo's GitLab project with the following variables:

 - `GITLAB_VERSION` - The GitLab ref name used to download the source code.
 For tags it should be the tag name.
 - `GITLAB_ASSETS_TAG` - This is used for fetching the js/css assets, and must be the slug version of the *GITLAB_VERSION*